• Skip to primary navigation

 1. In the food processor add a pound of nuts with some cinnamon and honey or simple syrup.
 This is my sister's tip and it is optional but it makes the filling less likely to fall out of your baklava.

-2. Melt ghee and pour oil over, then layer 2 sheets of phyllo dough and brush with the fat mixture paying more attention to the edges.
+2. In a small saucepan, melt ghee, then turn heat off and pour oil over.
+Layer two sheets of phyllo dough and brush with the fat mixture paying more attention to the edges.
 Continue layering couple of sheets and brushing until you are done with 10 sheets.
-Spread about 1 cup of the mixture on top of the first 10 sheets.
+Spread about 1 cup of the walnut mixture on top of the first 10 sheets.

 3. Layer 5 sheets on top brushing in between the sheets.
 Then spread some nut mixture.
 Continue to do so until you are left with the last 10 sheets for the top part.
 Spread the remaining amount of nut mixture then layer those 10 sheets as the final section brushing in between as well.

-4. With a sharp knife cut the phyllo into diamond shape or squares and bake.
-Pour cooled syrup over.
+4. With a very sharp knife cut the phyllo into diamond shape or squares and bake.
+Pour cooled syrup over hot baklava.

-A dark baking sheet with baklava squares and one turned on its side to show the layers.
+A dark baking sheet with baklava with one piece cut off and placed on its side.

 • As I told you in the ground beef phyllo pie, do not freak out when using phyllo dough.
 Just cover it and pay more attention to the edges when you are brushing with the fat.